2/25/2019 & 2/26/2019

 The preparation for our journey to Washington began weeks before our visit to the Capitol.
-To obtain the requested appointments with Congressmen/women required weeks of preparation and research.
+To obtain the requested appointments with Congressmen/women required weeks of phone calls and research.
 This was one of the most difficult tasks.
 The first step was to identify the Representatives that would be supportive of our mission based on their interests and service on committees.
 Next, we needed to identify and contact the Health Legislative Assistants at each of the offices.
 We contacted these individuals via emails to explain our cause and objectives for the meeting then followed up with phone calls.

 As we hoped to confine our stay in Washington to two nights, trying to schedule the meetings in tandem was the goal.
 Eventually we were able to arrange appointments with the offices of six Representatives over a period of two days.